-The Difficulty of Living With a Fluctuating Condition
+The Difficulty of Pacing With Chronic Fatigue Syndrome

 I don’t know about the rest of you, but there is such a difference between my good and bad days.